MKokeshi/Mewkat-Palace-server/README.md

 Backend for Mewkat Palace

 ## Run with Docker
-Put your mongodb URI into docker-compose MONGO_CONNECTION variable environment.
+Put your mongodb URI into docker-compose MONGO_CONNECTION environment variable.

 Then run the container with:
 ```